Good Or Bad Omens: 35 Myths And Superstitions Surrounding Black Cats Throughout The Eons

 Pirates and black cats

 Well, we couldn’t really leave them out of this one.
-So, get ready for a black cat myth that was quite famous in the world of pirates.
+Get ready for a black cat myth that was quite famous in the world of pirates.
 Back in the 18th century, pirates had mixed opinions about black cats.
 Sometimes they were holy, and sometimes evil.

-Let us provide some back story for you.
+Allow us to provide some backstory for you.
 For instance, a black cat coming toward a person straight on is a sign of bad luck.
 Similarly, a black cat walking away from a person was considered to be a sign of good luck.

 Probabilities

 There is no exact ratio here.
 It’s just quantization, so hear us out.
 It is more likely for a male cat to be black than a female cat.
-This one is technically not a myth, although we wouldn’t be surprised if there are ‘side’ myths to this one.
+This one is technically not a myth, although we wouldn’t be surprised if there are ‘side’ explanations for this one.

-The reason for a male cat to be more likely to be black than a female black cat is genetic.
-The hair color that cats carry is in the X chromosome.
+The reason a male cat is more likely to be black than a female black cat is genetic.
+The hair color of a cat is determined by the X chromosome.
 Therefore, while a male needs only one allele for black hair, a female needs two.
-Well, that just got really scientific in no time.
+Got really scientific in no time, right?

 Salt and Pepper